talkable/talkable-docs/source/advanced_features/events.rst

-In addition to running a referral campaign around regular :ref:`purchases <integration/custom/integration_components/post_purchase_script>`, Talkable also supports more abstract events that can be split into multiple categories and set up with more advanced rules.
+In addition to running a referral campaign around regular :ref:`purchases <integration/custom/integration_components/post_purchase_script>`, Talkable also supports custom events that can be split into multiple categories and be used to set up advanced campaign rules.

 An example of such integration can be a subscription-based business that also supports one-time purchases.
 A referral campaign example can be: |advocate| and |friend| both get